eldarseitabla/food-delivery-api/README.md

 - [ ] Business-logic
     - [x] Create order
     - [x] Courier order
-    - [x] Where did the courier most often take
+    - [x] Where did the courier most often was

 ## Install and Use